Iqidis Privacy & Data Policy

 - Payment/Billing: Processed by trusted payment providers (we do not store full payment card details).

 - Customer Content: Documents and other materials you upload or input to use the Services.
+Customer Content may be created by individual Authorized Users but is processed and stored within the Organization’s tenant context when used under an Organization Account.

 - Support/Feedback: Content of support tickets, feature requests, or product feedback.